 Moving into a new home is a transition, as is moving into a new kitchen.
 For anyone who has relocated before you understand the process of reorganizing your cooking space, finding the perfect spot for your tools, spices, pots/pans and all your baking supplies.
 Everything has its home and lends itself to assisting with your culinary creations.
 Learning how a new oven cooks is not without its trials and which has resulted in me burning at least one or more recipes in past new homes.
 Using a new measuring system however is a challenge.
 Why is the US the only industrialized country using a different standard of measure?
 I hope to become a metric wiz but time will tell.
 For now, I am completely lost with this system so desperately always use the help of a scale or online conversions, especially when out shopping.

 After being here for couple of weeks, I am yearning to bake again but our kitchen is in storage back in California with the rest of our house.
 I am shocked by the cost of kitchen equipment and supplies in Provence... expensive, with Kitchen Aids costing almost $700!
-Luckily our new home is somewhat functional for baking but still not yet fully complete.
-Part of the fun now will be to find new tools, props and supplies to fill in all the missing gaps.
+Part of the fun now will be to find new tools, props and supplies to fill in all the missing gaps from my kitchen in CA.

-Anyway that you decide to cut and decorate your cookies, I hope you enjoy!
+Anyway that you decide to cut and decorate your cookies, I hope you enjoy this Provence recipe!

 250 grams butter